mcarvin8/sfdx-decomposer-python/README.md

 Python scripts to decompose Salesforce metadata files into separate files for version control and recompose files compatible for deployments.

+**DISCLAIMER:**
+- This is not an officially supported tool.
+Please use at your own risk.
+- Confirm your pipeline is already stable prior to implementing this tool.
+- Test this out on your own in sandboxes for the metadata types you wish to use this tool for prior to implementing this in your production pipelines.
+- Example decomposed files come from various Salesforce documentation and publically available GitHub repositories.
+All example metadata files belongs to Salesforce.

 ## Supported Metadata
 The following metadata types are supported:
 - Custom Labels (`-t "labels"`)